Rep. Marjorie Taylor Greene hit with four more fines for breaking House rule by refusing to wear a mask

 Greene has repeatedly complained online about the House mask fines, tweeting in July that Monahan “has no authority” to fine members of Congress, and saying House Speaker Nancy Pelosi (D-Calif.) is acting like an “authoritarian.”

-The Georgia Republican has also constantly criticized national mask guidances during the pandemic.
+The congresswoman has also constantly criticized national mask guidances during the pandemic.
 Over the summer, she compared mask policies to the Nazi practice of labeling Jews with Star of David badges.
 She apologized for her statement in June as she faced a House censorship resolution.

 During the Jan.
-6 attack on the Capitol, Greene was not wearing a mask while hiding in a secure room with other House members.
+6 attack on the U.S. Capitol, Greene was not wearing a mask while hiding in a secure room with other House members.
 Some Democrats in that group tested positive for the virus soon after.
 Greene told Fox News it was “insane” for Democrats to blame those infections on maskless Republicans.